feicao1995/feicao1995.github.io/_pages/about.md

 + Fractal opinions among interacting agents; to appear on SIAM Journal on Applied Dynamical Systems, 2025; Fei Cao, Roberto Cortez.
 + A biased dollar exchange model involving bank and debt with discontinuous equilibrium; Mathematical Modelling of Natural Phenomena, 20:5, 2025; Fei Cao, Stephanie Reed.
 + Sticky dispersion on the complete graph: a kinetic approach; to appear on SIAM Journal on Mathematical Analysis, 2025; Fei Cao, Sebastien Motsch.
++ The iterative persuasion-polarization opinion dynamics and its mean-field analysis; to appear on SIAM Journal on Applied Mathematics, 2025; Fei Cao, Stephanie Reed.
++ Quantitative convergence guarantees for the mean-field dispersion process; to appear on Discrete and Continuous Dynamical Systems, 2025; Fei Cao, Jincheng Yang.

 Submitted papers
 ======
 + On the equivalence between Fourier-based and Wasserstein distances for probability measures on N; Submitted, 2025; Fei Cao, Xiaoqian Gong.
-+ Quantitative convergence guarantees for the mean-field dispersion process; Submitted, 2024; Fei Cao, Jincheng Yang.
-+ The iterative persuasion-polarization opinion dynamics and its mean-field analysis; Submitted, 2024; Fei Cao, Stephanie Reed.
 + From Gini index as a Lyapunov functional to convergence in Wasserstein distance; Submitted, 2025; Fei Cao.
 + Generative diffusion models from a PDE perspective; Submitted, 2025; Fei Cao, Kimball Johnston, Thomas Laurent, Justin Le, Sebastien Motsch.